Saucy Smothered Chicken with Parmesan Grits is a quick and mouthwatering, decadent-tasting chicken dinner recipe.

 Directions

-- Generously season chicken breasts on both sides with Cajun or Creole seasoning, plus salt if seasoning mix is salt-free.
+- Generously season chicken breasts on both sides with Cajun or Creole seasoning, plus salt if seasoning mix is salt-free, and pepper.
 Mist or spray a large, heavy-bottomed skillet like a cast iron skillet with extra virgin olive oil or nonstick spray over high heat then add chicken breasts and sear until golden brown, 1-2 minute per side.
-Chicken should not need be cooked through.
-Remove chicken to a plate then set aside.
+Chicken does not need be cooked through.
+Remove to a plate then set aside.

-- Meanwhile, while the broth is reducing, make the parmesan grits.
-Bring chicken broth and salt to a boil in a saucepan then add grits and turn heat down to medium low.
-Whisk almost constantly for 3-4 minutes or until thickened but still creamy, lifting the pan for a few moments if the grits start to spatter.
+- Meanwhile, make the parmesan grits.
+Bring chicken broth and salt to a boil in a small saucepan then add grits and turn heat down to medium-low.
+Whisk almost constantly for 3-4 minutes or until grits are thickened but still creamy, lifting the pan for a few moments if the grits start to spatter.
 Remove pan from heat then stir in butter and parmesan cheese.
 Place a lid on top then set aside.
 Taste then add salt if needed before serving.

 - Scoop grits into bowls then add chicken and vegetables on top.
 Spoon pan sauce on top then sprinkle with green onions and serve.